 Department notes that under OAR 860-300-0001(1), Scope and Applicability of OPUC Rules for Wildfire Mitigation Plans, states "The rules in this division prescribe the filing requirements for risk-based Wildfire Mitigation Plans filed by a Public Utility that provides electric service in Oregon pursuant to ORS 757.005."
 The certificate holder is a Public Utility that provides electric service in Oregon, and therefore must comply with the Wildfire Mitigation Plan (WMP) rules.
 Which under OAR 860-300-0020(1)(a)(B), Wildfire Mitigation Plans and Updates, a WMP must identify areas that are subject to a heightened risk of wildfire within the service territory of the Public Utility, and outside the service territory of the Public Utility but within the Public Utility's right-of-way for generation and transmission assets.
-[Emphasis added] RFA1 Section 7.1.10 and in the 2022 WMP Section 3.2.1 and Section 3.2.2.1, certificate holder states that it included the facility, including the areas added to the site boundary proposed in RFA1, in its wildfire modeling (with a 1.2-mile buffer - 0.62 miles on both sides of ROW) and that the WMP applies to the facility.
+[Emphasis added] RFA1 Section 7.1.10 and in the 2022 WMP Section 3.2.1 and Section 3.2.2.1, certificate holder states that it included the facility, including the areas added to the site boundary in RFA1, in its wildfire modeling (with a 1.2-mile buffer - 0.62 miles on both sides of ROW) and that the WMP applies to the facility.

-- March 2020 Executive Order 20-04 (EO 20-04) issued which directs the OPUC to evaluate electric companies' risk-based wildfire protection plans and planned activities. - July 2021 Senate Bill (SB) 762 (2021) established standards for electric utility Wildfire Mitigation Plans. - December 2021 Effective date for OAR 860-300-0020 which includes the minimum requirements for Wildfire Mitigation Plan fillings, as well as the process for OPUC approval of the plans. - January 5, 2022 During EFSC contested case proceeding 2022 WMP added to the record for the facility to address concerns about wildfire.228 - April 28, 2022 OPUC approved Idaho Power's 2022 Wildfire Mitigation Plan (dated Dec.
-2021) on the condition that by June 28, 2022 the certificate holder file a Supplement to the 2022 WMP which must include the items identified by the OPUC in its order.
+- December 2021 Effective date for OAR 860-300-0020 which includes the minimum requirements for Wildfire Mitigation Plan fillings, as well as the process for OPUC approval of the plans. - January 5, 2022 During EFSC contested case proceeding 2022 WMP added to the record for the facility to address concerns about wildfire.228 - April 28, 2022 OPUC approved Idaho Power's 2022 Wildfire Mitigation Plan (dated Dec.
+2021) on the condition that by June 28, 2022 the certificate holder files a Supplement to the 2022 WMP which must include the items identified by the OPUC in its order.
 Order No. 22-133.229 - July 29, 2022 Effective date for EFSC's Wildfire Prevention and Risk Mitigation standard.
 Under OAR 345-022-0115(3), the standard did not apply to the facility ASC. - August 26, 2022 OPUC approved the 2022 WMP Supplement.
 Order No. 22-312 - September 27, 2022 EFSC approved facility ASC and issues site certificate for facility.
 Final Order on ASC adopted Public Services Condition 7, which addresses the WMP for the facility, under the Public Services standard because Wildfire standard was not applicable to ASC. - June 26, 2023 OPUC approved certificate holder's 2023 Wildfire Mitigation Plan.
 Order No. 23-222.230